 The piazza, reminiscent of a cobbled European square with cafes, a stunning fountain, stringed lighting, and a view of San Diego Bay, inspires rest – like taking a coffee break, catching a meal, or enjoying free entertainment under the stars.

-Piazza Della Famiglia is also home to Little Italy’s famous year-round Saturday Merkato Farmers Market that draws 25,000 visitors each week.
+Piazza Della Famiglia is also home to Little Italy’s famous year-round Saturday Mercato Farmers Market that draws 25,000 visitors each week.
 It is six blocks long with 190 vendors offering fresh produce, artisan breads, olive oils and more as well as clothing and crafts.
 The Wednesday farmers market has 100 vendors.

-“This is a unique neighborhood,” said market operator Brijet Myers at Little Italy Merkato Farmers Market.
+“This is a unique neighborhood,” said market operator Brijet Myers at Little Italy Mercato Farmers Market.
 “It’s an outdoor grocery store and very down to earth.
 We help the farmers sell what they grow…and the people are dedicated to the farmers.”

 Myers’ mother, Catt Fields-White, founded the farmers market in 2008 when the area was still industrial.
 Today she is a leader and consultant in the international world of farmers markets.